 SECO/WARWICK strives to ensure compliance with environmental protection standards and promotes rational use of natural resources.
-All Group employees are obliged to comply with those standards and the law.
-SECO/WARWICK acts responsibly when it comes to changes in manufacturing and work organisation.
-By acquiring equipment that uses new technology, it reduces its environmental footprint.

 SECO/WARWICK acknowledges its responsibility for the environment in which it operates, continuously improves the environmental management system, and complies with the applicable legal requirements relating to environmental protection.
 In addition, the Company takes into account the requirements of its internal and external stakeholders, striving to keep its environmental footprint at a minimum, with due consideration given to the nature of its business.

-The environmental policy of SECO/WARWICK is included in the Environmental Management System (which is part of the Integrated Management System Manual) developed in keeping with the requirements set out in the Polish Norm EN ISO 14001:20015-09.
+The environmental policy of SECO/WARWICK is incorporated, inter alia, in the Environmental Management System (which is part of the Integrated Management System Manual) developed in keeping with the requirements set out in the Polish Norm EN ISO 14001:20015-09.
 The Environmental Management System defines environmental aspects, related legal requirements, operational controls, and procedures to be followed in the event of environmental accidents.
 The Company also has in place Instruction 50, setting out the rules of cooperation with an external company responsible for some of the environmental protection aspects at SECO/WARWICK.
 The instruction covers the division and organisation of maintenance work, including in particular keeping shop-floor areas, offices and other Company premises in order (including green areas, pavements, and other locations which, under the applicable laws, must be kept in good condition by the Company), keeping welfare and sanitary facilities in order, and meeting waste management obligations.